by Ashley Grano

 Since the majority of women with small tumors are asymptomatic, it usually isn’t until symptoms appear that a woman may be evaluated and discover that she has fibroids.
-According to the Mayo Clinic, symptoms may include:
+According to the Mayo Clinic

 - Abnormal vaginal bleeding or heavy periods